-The Meridian Mini Maker Faire is Mississippi and Alabama’s greatest “Show and Tell” event will be held on April 6-7, 2019 at historic Soule’ Steam Works.
+The Meridian Mini Maker Faire is Mississippi and Alabama’s greatest “Show and Tell” event will be held on April 4-5, 2020 at historic Soule’ Steam Works.
 This event attracts a great number of Makers and visitors from around the region.
-The Mississippi Industrial Heritage Museum, in partnership with MAKE Media, will host the Fifth Annual Meridian Mini Maker Faire — a one of a kind event in Meridian, Mississippi.
-For the last four years, the Mini Maker Faire has been a great success and has featured makers from around the region.
+The Mississippi Industrial Heritage Museum, in partnership with MAKE Media, will host the Sixth Annual Meridian Mini Maker Faire — a one of a kind event in Meridian, Mississippi.
+For the last five years, the Mini Maker Faire has been a great success and has featured makers from around the region.
 Makers ranged from Virtual 3-D sculpting and printing to sewing to letterpress printing.
-Last year more than 34 makers shared what they were doing with an enthusiastic crowd of visitors aged 4 to 93.
+Last year more than 34 makers shared what they were doing with an enthusiastic crowd of visitors aged 4 to 91.

 Who are Makers?
 Tech enthusiasts, crafters, educators, tinkerers, hobbyists, engineers, science clubs, authors, artists, students, and entrepreneurs are all considered Makers.
 Maker Faires give Makers the opportunity to come together to show their projects and to talk about what they have learned.
 This community-based learning event inspires everyone to become a Maker, and connect with people and projects in their local community.
 Yet, Maker Faire is a “fair” — fun, engaging, and exciting.

 We invite local youth organizations to join in the fun at the Meridian Mini Maker Faire.
 Some of the nationally organized groups that participate at Maker Faires around the world include 4-H, FIRST Robotics, Girl Scouts, Boy Scouts, Boys & Girls Clubs, YMCA and YWCA.